eylles/betterxsecurelock/README.md

 |live_walls| "${HOME}/Videos/live-walls" |
 |wall_dir|"${HOME}/Pictures/wallpapers"|

+now you just have to run lockerd for the screen locker daemon and dbus-screenlock-freedesktop.py if you want to allow programs that only speak dbus to inhibit the screensaver. add them to either your autostart programs or run them somewehre in your xinitrc or xsessionrc.

-if all goes well you should have a xsecurelock similar to the one on my screenshots.
+If all goes well you should have a xsecurelock similar to the one on my screenshots.

 TODO: